simoncblyth/opticks/notes/issues/cxx17_issues.rst

     O[blyth@localhost opticks]$ om- ; om-cleaninstall

 Hmm even back with cxx14 getting problems from QTex : maybe the template specializations ?
 Try avoiding the complexity by moving rotation to different struct.

+Yep splitting off QTexRotate so can eliminate the template specializations does simplify and gets it past gcc (clang had no problems with it).